openedx/auth-backends/README.rst

 .. |Codecov| image:: http://codecov.io/github/edx/auth-backends/coverage.svg?branch=master
 .. _Codecov: http://codecov.io/github/edx/auth-backends?branch=master

-This repo houses a custom authentication backend, views, and pipeline steps used by edX services for single sign-on.
+This package contains custom authentication backends, views, and pipeline steps used by edX services for single sign-on.
-This functionality is built atop the `OpenID Connect (OIDC) protocol <http://openid.net/connect/>`_.

 This package is compatible with Python 2.7 and 3.5, and Django 1.8 through 1.11.

+We currently support two forms of authentication:

+- OAuth 2.0
+- OpenID Connect (deprecated)

+Support for OpenID Connect (OIDC) is deprecated.
+Clients should use the OAuth 2.0 backend.
+This backend behaves similarly to the OIDC backend, except we use a JWT as the access token instead of OIDC's ID token.
+This allows us to use any OAuth provider, and not rely on an implementation of an OIDC provider.

 Installation
 ------------